-*PSNC is currently seeking a Judicial Review into the contract imposition by the Department of Health.
+*PSNC is currently seeking a Judicial Review into the contract imposition by the Department of Health and Social Care.
 We therefore would advise contractors to declare staff hours on their FP34 until the outcome of the Judicial Review has been concluded.

 - Do not borrow/ photocopy anyone else’s FP34C as each is barcoded and is specific to one pharmacy for one month.

 - Do not separate out EPS and paper prescription figures, these should be totalled and included in the total figures entry.